 by Maryclaire Dugre, for O.A.T.

 It was never on my bucket list.
 Beyond a growing addiction to pho and a hazy mental picture of rice paddies and conical hats, my associations with Vietnam were few—aside from the Big One of course, the war.
-I could hear it in the voices of my friends when I told them about my upcoming trip: “Vietnam?
+I could hear it in the voices of my friends when I told them about my upcoming Vietnam travels: “Vietnam?
 Interesting.”
 They were echoing my own thoughts, the ones I had buried under daydreams of unlimited spring rolls and white-sand beaches: What is the national mood in the decades following such devastation?
 How will modern day Vietnamese treat me as an American?
 And simply, what’s it like over there?

 Over the next 17 days, I lose myself—and my worries—in the beautiful sensory overload that is Vietnam.
 Of course, there are vestiges of war everywhere, from vintage propaganda posters to the eerie Hoa La Prison in Hanoi.
 But it’s hard to focus on the past when the present commands all of my attention.
 For me, the small moments remain the most vivid.
 I eat—no, devour—the complex, colorful cuisine.
 I meet warm, forward-thinking people who take pride in their work.
 I feel the pulse of modern, steamy Ho Chi Minh City.
 I fall hard and fast for Vietnam.
 And I sweat … a lot.